Guidelines for Inviting International Scholars

-- Notify the campus community and Global Education Center of the visiting scholar's expected arrival on campus.
+- Notify the campus community and the Office of International Engagement of the visiting scholar's expected arrival on campus.

-- Submit a written report on the achievements of the visiting scholar to the Department Dean and Global Education Center.
+- Submit a written report on the achievements of the visiting scholar to the Department Dean and the Office of International Engagement.
 The report should document the visiting scholar's classroom presentations, meetings with students and the general campus community, as well as any research efforts begun or concluded.